erawn/nod/README.md

 To install run `pip install nodpy && nod --install-kernel`

+If you don't have Jupyter already installed, run `pip install jupyter` first.

 ## Participate in Research!

 Interested in using Nod?
 Try it out in your own work for 3-6 weeks and chat with me about it!
 Participants recieve a gift card of $50-$100 (depending on how much time we chat for).
 All the details are in the [Sign Up Form](https://forms.gle/mDhWRuZwCBkG9TdE8).